andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 }
 ```

 The `LayerVersion` construct uses the `Code.fromAsset` method to point to the output from the TypeScript compiler (the `dist` subfolders).
-Note that it points to the parent folder of the `nodejs` folder.
+Note that it points to the parent of the `nodejs` folder.

 Lambda layers have a version number, which is incremented each time it is deployed.
 As part of this construct we create an [SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) to store the latest version.
 We will use this later on when deploying dependent components.